LukasTD/NaoParse/README.md

  Nao Parse is a small and simple damage parser that was written based on [MabiPale2](https://github.com/exectails/MabiPale2).
 To use this you need a proxy to intercept the packets sent to and from Mabinogi.
 I suggest using [Morrighan](https://github.com/exectails/Morrighan).

 ## Installation and usage
+You can grab a release from the [releases](https://github.com/Iuke121/Nao-Parse/releases) page, or if you don't want to wait for a release to be pushed, you can grab the latest changes from [appveyor](https://ci.appveyor.com/project/Iuke121/naoparse/build/artifacts).
 For the installation and usage process we are going to be using Morrighan.
 You can read about how to connect to Morrighan [here](https://github.com/exectails/Morrighan/blob/master/README.md#how-to-connect-to-morrighan), but I will also write a short version of that.

 1. Grab the latest Morrighan release [here](https://github.com/exectails/Morrighan/releases), and place it on your Mabinogi folder, usually `C:\Nexon\Library\mabinogi\appdata`.